How to Create or Refine a Content Marketing Strategy

 Measuring content marketing is a real pain point and often a source of contention among stakeholders.
 Revenue growth from content is a lagging indicator of success since almost no readers will be ready to buy immediately.
 There isn’t a perfect way to attribute content to revenue, but here are a few things to think about:

-• Capturing email addresses makes it way easier to track a user’s path from reader to customer.
+• Capturing email addresses makes it much easier to track a buyer’s journey and follow the path from reader to customer.

 • Don’t try to make a 1:1 connection between reading a single post and signing up.
 Shoot for something more holistic, like tracking all behavior in the 90 days leading to the signup.